ESMCI/cime/doc/source/users_guide/case-basics.rst

 The basics of CIME cases
 *********************************

-Two neccessary concepts to understand before working with CIME are component sets and model grids.
+Two concepts to understand before working with CIME are component sets and model grids.

 - Component sets (usually referred to as *compsets*) define both the specific model components that will be used in a CIME case, *and* any component-specific namelist or configuration settings that are specific to this case.